ickb/proposal/README.md

 ### First Year: Fully Working Protocol

-I'll create the L1 scripts for the Periphery Layer.
-I'll need to simulate any adverse scenarios and non-trivial user interaction in respect to L1 scripts.
+I'll need to simulate any adverse user interaction with the Periphery Layer and only then I'll create the L1 scripts for the Periphery Layer.
 As with Core & Incentivization L1 scripts this code will be released under BUSL-1.1.

 I'll create a fully working Testnet and Mainnet well designed website which will provide users the ability to interact either:

 - with the Periphery Layer and its associated on-chain limit order utilities for gradually exchanging CKB and CKB++.
 - with the Incentivization Layer using its off-chain utilities as a fallback method;

-I'll create off-chain arbitraging bots, both as integrated in the website and as stand-alone code, that requires no capital to operate, except for initially paying the block-chain transaction fees.
+I'll create off-chain arbitraging bots, both integrated in the website and as stand-alone script, that requires no capital to operate, except for paying for the first block-chain transaction fee.

-As with the Incentivization layer, the web interface and arbitraging bots code will be released under GPL-3.0-or-later.
+As with the Incentivization layer interface, the web interface and arbitraging bots code will be released under GPL-3.0-or-later.

-Once everything is on Mainnet and audited, I **may** gain personally from this, still it's a risky long shot, so I'm open about discussing incentives for this phase.
+Once everything is on Mainnet and audited, I **may** gain personally from this, so I'm open about discussing incentives for this phase, still it's a risky long shot.
 I estimate the cost for this stage as additional 20000 USD-equivalent in incentives for the additional eight months of work.
 This could happen in two separate steps so that Nervos can evaluate the progress I make on the the Periphery Layers L1 scripts, arbitraging bots and website.

 If we audit at the same time Core, Incentivization & Periphery Layer the audit expenses should be lower and so Nervos could fully sponsor them.